SioKCronin/website/content/Oloid.md

-wide neural network, I mean, come on that's a cool horizon to imagine), a book on abstract algebra and a book on algebraic topology (still determined to stitch topology into my imagination), a wheelbarrow full of self-care products (amassed after watching too many of Vogues self-care videos), clothes to move in, a bodyboard and wetsuit, my camera and poloroid print, a big sketchbook and pencils, some candles.
+wide neural network, I mean, come on that's a cool horizon to imagine), a book on abstract algebra and a book on algebraic topology (still determined to stitch topology into my imagination), a wheelbarrow full of self-care products (amassed after watching too many of Vogue's self-care videos), clothes to move in, a bodyboard and wetsuit, my camera and poloroid print, a big sketchbook and pencils, some candles.
 And what do I hope the alchemy of these materials will deliver?
 Nothing in particular.
 I hope they serve